 The process is designed to move at speed, and lenders are primed to make decisions quickly and release short term property loans rapidly.

 Usually, you’ll be using bridging finance as a strategic, ‘stop-gap’ solution to allow you to pursue an opportunity, buy an asset or solve a problem.

 Many borrowers considering a short-term bridging loan know they will have a liquidity event in a few weeks or months.
 This might be if you have a significant sum of cash coming in from the sale of assets, shares or investments or from an event like the sale of a business, a divorce settlement or inheritance.

 Alternatively, you might already have a refinancing solution in place, but you need some more time to finalise or negotiate it.
-In other scenarios, you might need some time for a property purchase to complete, allowing you to pay back the loan.
+In other scenarios, you might need some time for a property purchase to complete, allowing you to pay back any short term property loans outstanding.